nikfrank/checkers/README.md

   - review multijump options
   - pick one randomly
 - move pieces on board
+  - delay move for UX
+  - playing multijumps
-  - delay multijump for UX
+  - delay multijumps for UX
 - improving decision
   - evaluate options
   - pick the best one